 Rocky Mountain Rabbis & Cantors

+The 26-week series is taught by rabbis and cantors of the Renewal, Reform, Conservative and Orthodox movements enabling you to learn from the many voices of Judaism.
 Course completion is one of the requirements for the conversion process.
 Students must engage with the 24 core topics and meet regularly with their sponsors to complete the course.

 The program is in a collaborative partnership with the Miller Introduction to Judaism Program of American Jewish University.

-During the program, students are encouraged to:
+During the program, students are strongly encouraged to: